 Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 4.
-Laying question on the table That the question lie on the table A Councillor who has not spoken to the motion or amendment of it Any matter (a) During the election of a Chairperson Motion and amendments not further discussed or voted on until: (a) Council resolves to take the question from the table at the same meeting; (b) The matter is placed on an agenda and Council resolves to take the question from the table Debate continues unaffected No 5.
-Previous question That the question be not now put A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) election of a Chairperson ; (a) During the election of a Chairperson; (b) When another Councillor is speaking; (c) When an amendment is before Council (a) No vote or further discussion on the motion until it is placed on an agenda for a later meeting; (b) Proceed to next business Motion (as amended up to that time) put immediately without further amendment or debate Yes
+Laying question on the table That the question lie on the table A Councillor who has not spoken to the motion or amendment of it Any matter (a) During the election of a Chairperson Motion and amendments not further discussed or voted on until: (a) Council resolves to take the question from the table at the same meeting; (b) The matter is placed on an agenda and Council resolves to take the question from the table Debate continues unaffected No

+Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 5.
+Previous question question be not A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) election of a Chairperson; (a) During the election ofa Chairperson;(b) When another Councillor is speaking;(c) When an amendment is before Council (a) No vote or further discussion on the motion until it is placed on an agenda for a later meeting; (b) Proceed to next business Motion (as amended up to that time) put immediately without further amendment or debate Yes

 Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 6.
-Proceeding to next business That the meeting proceed to the next Business Note: This Motion: (a) May not be amended (b) May not be debated; (c) Must be put to the vote as soon as Seconded A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of a Chairperson; (b) When another Councillor is speaking If carried in respect of: (a) An amendment - Council considers the motion without reference to the amendment: (b) A motion - no vote or further discussion on the motion until it is placed on an agenda for a later meeting Debate continues unaffected No 7.
-Repetitious notion The motion is a repetitious motion A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of a Chairperson; (b) When another Councillor is speaking (a) No vote or further discussion on the motion unless it is placed on an agenda for a later meeting; (b) Proceed to next business Debate continues unaffected Yes
+Proceeding to next business That the meeting proceed to the next Business Note: This Motion: (a) May not be amended (b) May not be debated; (c) Must be put to the vote as soon as Seconded A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of a Chairperson; (b) When another Councillor is speaking If carried in respect of: (a) An amendment - Council considers the motion without reference to the amendment: (b) A motion - no vote or further discussion on the motion until it is placed on an agenda for a later meeting Debate continues unaffected No

+Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 7.
+Repetitious motion The motion is a Repetitious motion A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of a Chairperson; (b) When another Councillor is speaking (a) No vote or further discussion on the motion unless it is placed on an agenda for a later meeting; (b) Proceed to next business Debate continues unaffected Yes